MicrosoftDocs/defender-docs/defender-for-iot/manage-devices-inventory.md

 ---
-title: Manage the device inventory for Microsoft Defender for IoT in XDR Defender portal
+title: Manage the device inventory for Microsoft Defender for IoT in the Defender portal
-description: This article describes how to manage the device inventory for Microsoft Defender for IoT in XDR Defender portal ms.service: defender-for-iot
+description: This article describes how to discover devices in the device inventory for Microsoft Defender for IoT in the Defender portal ms.service: defender-for-iot
 author: limwainstein
 ms.author: lwainstein